Freedium-cfd/web/README.md

 ## TODO:

 - ~~Integrate library notifiers - https://github.com/liiight/notifiers~~ Use Graphana and Loki instead
-- Do not use 'shturman/dante' image, because it is does not have updates for a long time.
-(Probably) Use https://hub.docker.com/r/vimagick/dante/
+- ~~Do not use 'shturman/dante' image, because it is does not have updates for a long time.
+(Probably) Use https://hub.docker.com/r/vimagick/dante/~~ Works, don't touch

 ## Roadmap